edward-stuart-johnson/data-analytics-power-bi-report/README.md

 Gauges for Profit YTD against a profit target of 20% year-on-year growth vs. the same period in the previous year.
 The target used the Target field, not the Maximum Value field, as the target changed as we moved through the year.
 A Card visual showing the currently selected store

 I created a new page named Stores Drillthrough.
-I opened the format pane and expanded the Page information tab.
-I set the Page type to Drillthrough and set Drill through when to Used as category.
-I set Drill through from to country region.
+I opened the "format" pane and expanded the "Page information" tab.
+I set the Page type to Drillthrough and set Drill through when to "Used as category".
+I set "Drill through from" to the country region.

 I needed some measures for the gauges as follows: